-We have entered into an employment agreement with each of our named executive officers.
-Each employment agreement sets forth an initial annual base salary for the executive and provides that the executive's future annual base salary will be determined annually by the Compensation Committee.
+We have entered into an employment agreement with each of our named executive officers, each of which will be amended and restated in connection with this offering.
+Each employment agreement sets forth an initial annual base salary for the executive, which will be updated in the case of Mr. Yared to reflect the increase to his base salary in connection with this offering, and provides that the executive's future annual base salary will be determined annually by the Compensation Committee.
 Each employment agreement is for an indefinite term and is terminable at will, provided that 30 days advance notice must be provided in the event of a termination of the executive's employment without Cause or in the event of the executive's termination of employment due to resignation or Constructive Discharge.
 The terms "Cause" and "Constructive Discharge" are defined below.

-The employment agreements provide that Messrs.
-Yared, Brintnall and Bruhn-Ding are eligible to receive annual bonuses with a target amount at least equal to 50%, 25% and 25% of their respective annual base salaries based upon achievement of annual performance targets.
-As noted above under "2020 Annual Incentive Awards," the annual target bonus amounts for Messrs.
-Yared, Brintnall and Bruhn-Ding equaled 60%, 50% and 35% of their respective annual base salaries for 2020.
+The amended employment agreements will provide that Messrs.
+Yared, Brintnall and Bruhn-Ding are eligible to receive annual bonuses with a target amount at least equal to 75%, 50% and 35% of their respective annual base salaries based upon achievement of annual performance targets.
+As noted above under "2020 Annual Incentive Awards," the 2020 annual target bonus amounts for Messrs.
+Yared, Brintnall and Bruhn-Ding equaled 60%, 50% and 35% of their respective annual base salaries.